-The monetary authority should take measures to monetise this non-monetised sector and bring it under its control.
+The monetary authority should take measures to monetise this non-monetised sector and bring it economy.
+Moreover, a suitable interest rate structure should be developed which not only encourages savings and investment in the country but also discourages speculative and unproductive loans.